 Head to New Zealand’s only castle, situated on the Otago Peninsula just 20 minutes from the heart of Dunedin.
 This historical point of interest dates back to the 19th century and was built by William Larnach, a Scottish merchant and politician.

 Open 365 days a year, the restored Victorian structure and gardens are a top attraction for visitors to the South Island.
-Enjoy incredible views from the crenelated tower, tour the numerous rooms filled with original New Zealand period furniture, artifacts, and artwork, where you can learn about the historical significance of this landmark.
+Enjoy incredible views from the crenelated tower, tour the numerous rooms filled with original New Zealand period furniture, artifacts, and artwork, where you can learn about the historical significance of this landmark in New Zealand.

 Wander the seven acres of spectacular gardens surrounding the castle, where you can see Scottish heathers, rhododendrons, azaleas, and much more along the network of pathways.